 Summary: IEA annotation based on UniProtKB keyword mapping.
 Technically, sirtuins catalyze an ADP-ribosyl transfer reaction as part of their deacetylation mechanism.

 Reason: While sirtuins do generate ADP-ribose during their catalytic cycle, the primary annotated activity is deacetylation (hydrolysis), not transferase activity per se.
 The EC number (2.3.1.286) assigned to HST2 suggests hydrolase classification.
 More specific molecular function terms already capture HST2's enzymatic activities (GO:0017136, GO:0046970, GO:0034979).
 This annotation is technically correct but too general and less informative than the specific deacetylase terms.
+Because the proposed replacement terms are already present as accepted annotations in this file, this review is effectively removing the redundant generic transferase IEA rather than proposing novel deacetylase annotations.

 Supporting Evidence: